 Loads and Loads of Characters: Not as much as your average Shōnen though but there are many characters, some of which admittedly only show up for an episode or arc before disappearing.

-Love Potion: A whole arc dealing with an incense that makes people fall in love with the first person they see after smelling it. and in true Gintama fashion it becomes a giant mess and turns Yoshiwara into a pit of sexual deviants... and that's saying something.
+Love Is in the Air: A whole arc deals with an incense that makes people fall in love with the first person they see after smelling it.
+In true Gintama fashion it becomes a giant mess and turns Yoshiwara into a pit of sexual deviants... and that's saying something.

 Men Are the Expendable Gender: Partially averted.
 The Yoshiwara Arc shows females being killed and battled casually due to the presence of an Amazon Brigade.
 But other than that, it is fairly rare to see a woman die, even in serious arcs.